stelligent/mutato/docs/mvp.md

 > this tool was created to simplify the declaration and administration of the
 > AWS resources necessary to support microservices.

+In other words:

+> The Serverless Framework but for Dockerized apps

 ### 1.3 Overview

 This document gives a general description of the functionality, context and design of Mutato's MVP in section 2.
 In section 3 of this document, a reference for the implementation is presented with more details about the inner workings of Mutato.
-Finally, section 4 defines the YAML schema consumed by Mutato.
+Finally, section 4 defines a rough YAML schema consumed by Mutato.

 ### 1.4 Reference Material